datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 ## Prerequisites

 - Admin access to the Okta tenant for your organization.
-- Ambassadour Cloud Subscription/License level XXX (what's the dump truck of money level subscription called?)
+- Ambassador Cloud Subscription/License level XXX (what's the dump truck of money level subscription called?)
 - Your unique company ID provided by Ambassador Support.

 ## Step 1: Create an Okta Application